Car Buying Strategies

 A few changes have been made to the 2020 Toyota RAV4 Hybrid.
 First of all, Android Auto has been added to the list of standard tech features, so drivers can now integrate their Android phone apps with the vehicle's infotainment system.
 Also, the XLE trim now comes with a standard power seat.

-Top 10 Reasons to Buy a 2020 Toyota RAV4 Hybrid – The Pros
+Ten Reasons You May Like the 2020 Toyota RAV4 Hybrid – The Pros

 1. Superb Fuel Economy